huawei-noah/Efficient-Computing/pu_compress/README.md

 <img src="https://github.com/huawei-noah/DAFL/blob/master/pu_compress/figure/result.PNG" width="600">
 </p>

-You should get at least 93.75% accuracy on CIFAR-10 dataset when using the default parameter.
+You should get about 93.75% accuracy on CIFAR-10 dataset when using the default parameter.

 ## Citation